dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/technical-articles/using-a-microsoft-excel-worksheet-as-the-message-body-and-sending-email/_index.md

 ---
 title: Using a Microsoft Excel Worksheet as the Message Body and Sending Email
+ArticleTitle: Using a Microsoft Excel Worksheet as the Message Body and Sending Email
 type: docs
 weight: 160
 url: /net/using-a-microsoft-excel-worksheet-as-the-message-body-and-sending-email/